Apply for fundingPrint guide

 You might find it helpful to know:

 We recommend using the following browsers both of which can be downloaded for free: Internet Explorer (Microsoft) or Firefox (Mozilla).

 If your application is unsuccessful:

 Unfortunately we receive far more applications than we are able to fund.
 Of the 3000 first-stage applications received in 2015, only 1 in 10 went on to receive funding from the Foundation.
-We have no restrictions on reapplying, but you might find it helpful to look at the grants we have made previously and to check out our hints and tips before deciding to submit another application.
+We have no restrictions on reapplying, but you might find it helpful to look at why we turn down applications before deciding to submit another application.

 We appreciate how challenging fundraising can be and if your work doesn't fit with our priorities please see our other sources of funding help.